 Criterion Met?
-Comments Right $\checkmark$ The entity has the right to use the process, ie to direct how the process is used and to obtain the economic benefits, if any, that flow from its use.
-Controlled by entity V The entity controls this right of use: it can choose whether (and if so how) to use the right itself, or to sell the right to another party.
+Comments Right ✓ The entity has the right to use the process, ie to direct how the process is used and to obtain the economic benefits, if any, that flow from its use. to use the right itself, or to sell the right to another party.
+In feetity's control may be strengthened by a patent.
+But in the The entity controls this right of use: it can choose whether (and if so how) to use the right itself, or to sell the right to another party.
 In future, the entity's control may be strengthened by a patent.
 But in the meantime, the entity has control through its ability to keep the production process secret and to obtain the economic benefits, if any, that flow from it.
-As a result of past events ~ The entity's right to use the process arises from its past development activity.
-Potential to produce economic benefits It need not be certain, or even probable, that the right will produce economic benefits. Û Asset? √ The proposed definition gives a clearer answer than IAS 38 Intangible Assets .
+As a result of past events The entity's right to use the process arises from its past developm activity.
+Potential to produce economic benefits It need not be certain, or even probable, that the right will produce economic benefits. Û Asset? ✓ The proposed definition gives a clearer answer than IAS 38 Intangible Assets .
 IAS 38 applies the existing definition of an asset, which requires that the resource is 'expected' to result in an inflow of economic benefits.
 The term 'expected' has been interpreted in different ways.